HELP RAISE FUNDS FOR SUMMERFEST FINANCIAL AID

 Help Summerfest enroll the best of the best.
 For the past two years, almost half of the accepted applicants to the Young Artist Summer Program have been unable to attend simply due to our inability to provide competitive financial-aid packages.
 While Curtis's diploma and degree programs offered during the school year are tuition-free, its summer programs depend on tuition revenue.
 And yet merit-based financial aid is a defining factor in our applicants' decision-making process.

 Help support broad access to Summerfest training.
-For the second year, Curtis is partnering with the Sphinx Organization to bring the Sphinx Performance Academy (SPA) to Philadelphia.
+For the third year, Curtis is partnering with the Sphinx Organization to bring the Sphinx Performance Academy (SPA) to Philadelphia.
 This full-scholarship summer program designed for advanced Black and Latino string players will enroll 32 young musicians in a 14-day performance program offering intensive instruction and mentorship from faculty of color.

 When you make a gift to the Summerfest Special Access Fund, you can designate your support toward a program about which you are most passionate.
 You can also let us know what type of financial aid you’d like to make possible—merit-based or need-based.
 If you are a current donor to Curtis, consider giving an additional gift to support this new initiative.
 If you are not yet a donor to Curtis, please join us and become a part of an incredible tradition of philanthropy that supports music-making of the highest caliber.